mbruges/zola/content/learn/textbook/journal-of-a-disappointed-man.md

 the pile still in mid-air, and me of course.

 - DEFINITIONS:
+  - pile: (n) large post used to hold up piers
+  - pier: (n) wooden platform over sea
+  - crack of Doom: (n) the end of time
   - paraphernalia: (n) equipment, special items
   - ruminative: (adj) thoughtful, reflective
+  - foreman: (n) leader of workmen
+  - baffled: (n) confused
   - monosyllables: (n) words of one syllable
   - baffled: (adj) confused, puzzled
   - trajectory: (n) path, course of movement
+  - hawser: (n) cable used for building